diabasecoin/diabase/contrib/README.md

 Construct a linear, no-fork, best version of the blockchain.

 ### [Qos](/contrib/qos) ###
-A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Dash network.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Diabase network.
 This means one can have an always-on dashd instance running, and another local dashd/dash-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.